holdensmagicalunicorn/kindle-typesetting/README.md

 Portions of it are available in Postscript format, but glyphs for some faces and the math fonts must still be generated with Metafont.

-For those who want the bottom line: I suggest using Concrete Modern if you are typesetting math.
+For those who want the bottom line: use Concrete Modern f you are typesetting math.
 It looks much better than Computer Modern on the Kindle, and the bitmapped fonts are passable for their occasional use in most documents.
+If you are not typesetting math, stay clear of Computer Modern and pick another Postscript of Open Type font.

 Using bitmapped fonts with Kindle
 ---